kha1n3vol3/BitaxePID/README.md

 ## Overview

 This Python script, `bitaxe.py`, is an auto-tuning utility designed for the Bitaxe 601 Gamma, a fully open-source Bitcoin ASIC miner based on the Bitaxe Ultra platform with the BM1366 ASIC.
 Its primary intent is to optimize the miner's performance by dynamically adjusting core voltage and frequency to achieve a target hashrate while managing heat and power consumption.
 The script leverages dual PID controllers for precise hashrate tuning, with an optional temperature-only mode, and includes a visually engaging TUI for real-time monitoring.
+In addition, logs are recorded for future statisitcal analysis to fine tune the PID controlers.

 ![example running](screenshot.png)